Skip to main content

 Yes, phosphatidylcholine is one of the more evidence-supported supplements for non-alcoholic fatty liver disease (NAFLD or MASLD).
 It helps the liver export stored fat in VLDL particles, reduces inflammation, and supports membrane repair in liver cells.
 We pair it with weight management, sugar reduction, and movement for the strongest effect.

 PC supports memory through its role in acetylcholine production, and some studies show modest cognitive benefits in mild cognitive impairment.
-It is not a cure for Alzheimer's, but it is a reasonable piece of a brain-health plan, especially in adults over 50.
+It is a reasonable piece of a brain-health plan, particularly in adults over 50, though it is not a cure for any specific neurological condition.

 Deep-Dive Questions